 What the GSC Page Indexing Report Actually Shows

-The Page Indexing report (found under Indexing → Pages in GSC) categorizes every URL Google has encountered into two buckets: indexed and not indexed.
-Within the not-indexed bucket, Google gives you specific reasons — and those reasons are the entire point.
+The Page Indexing report (under Indexing → Pages in Google Search Console) sorts every URL Google has encountered into two buckets: indexed and not indexed.
+The not-indexed bucket comes with reasons attached, and those reasons are the entire value of the report.

 The Full GSC Page Indexing Checklist